Skip to content

-Migration guide · Acorn / Performance Analyzer
+Migration guide · Acorn /

 Life after Acorn: a modern home for your TDABC model

 Quick answer.
 Acorn Systems built the first generation of TDABC software, and many finance teams still run models with that lineage on premise.
 The method has aged well; the deployment model has not.
-CostCtrl is a modern SaaS home for the same TDABC discipline: time equations, capacity cost rates and whale curves, fed by CSV or SAF-T exports, stood up in weeks and owned by your own finance team.
+CostCtrl is a modern SaaS home for the same TDABC discipline: time equations, capacity cost rates and whale curves, fed by CSV or ERP exports, stood up in weeks and owned by your own finance team.

 A note on what follows.
 The historical facts below are broadly public.
 Where the record on current ownership or support is uncertain, we say so rather than guess.
-Weighing one approach against another is our professional opinion, formed over 25 years of TDABC work.
+Weighing one approach against another is our professional opinion, formed over 25 years of costing work.

 If you are reading this, you probably do not need to be sold on TDABC.
 You already run it, or you did.